Bira/octopus-carnival/_posts/2021-03-25-wir-mm2-intro.md

 - _Lurkers_ have attacks that do a lot of damage but require some setup.
 A typical lurker will have some sort of "routine" where it makes a big attack one turn and spends the following turn setting it up again.
+This makes them good for ambush scenarios.

 - _Controllers_ have stats similar to those of a skirmisher, but their abilities are a mix of ranged and melee attacks that also inflict negative conditions on